chrisyarbrough/CodecksPlasticIntegration/Readme.md

 # Contributing

-If you'd like to contribute or have any trouble using the extension, open a new issue to discuss it or message me on Discord:
+If you'd like to contribute or have any trouble using the extension, open a new issue to discuss it.
-Chris Yarbrough#8887
+If you already have a working fix in place, please open a Pull Request, thank you!